 Hours are Monday through Friday 9 a.m. to 4 p.m.

-Electronic delivery: To receive your medical record information via the Internet, please complete steps 1 and 2.
-Be sure to indicate on the authorization form that you want the medical record information sent to you electronically and provide an email address.
+To receive your medical record information via the Internet, be sure to indicate on the authorization form that you want the medical record information sent to you electronically and provide an email address.

 Processing and copy fees are charged on a case-by-case basis.
 Costs may vary depending on the type of request.

-Copy Costs: No pre-payment is needed to determine a page count, but once the count is processed the patient will receive an invoice from Health Port.
-The invoice may be paid online.
-Once the invoice is paid, the medical records will be mailed out. $1.51 per page.
-If the page count is more than 75 pages, we recommend a CD for $81.35.
+- Copy Costs: No prepayment is needed to determine a page count, but once the count is processed the patient will receive an invoice from MRO for the amount of $6.50.